-Platform Test Suite
+4.6.3 Platform Test Suite

-The purpose of a MicroEJ Platform Test Suite is to validate an implementation of a Low Level API by automatically running Java tests on the device.
+The purpose of a MicroEJ Platform Test Suite is to validate the Abstraction Layer that implements the Low Level APIs of a Foundation Libraries by automatically running Java tests on the device.

 The MicroEJ Test Suite Engine is used for building, running a Test Suite, and providing a report.